matthewsfitnesshelp-cmyk/matthews-fitness-privacy/README.md

-Privacy Policy for Matthews Fitness
+# Privacy Policy for Matthews Fitness
-Effective Date: 12/27/2025
+**Effective Date: 12/27/2025**

 ---

 ## 1. Introduction
 Matthews Fitness ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how our mobile application collects, uses, and safeguards your information.

+Matthews Fitness is intended for **adults aged 18 and older** and is not designed for use by children.

 ---

 ## 2. Information We Collect
 To provide fitness and nutrition tracking services, Matthews Fitness may collect the following types of data:

-**Personal Information**
+### Personal Information
 - Email address (collected via Google Sign-In)
-- A unique Account ID (also referred to as a Support ID), automatically generated to identify your account
+- A unique **Account ID** (also referred to as a **Support ID**), automatically generated to identify your account and assist with support and data deletion requests

-**Health & Fitness Data**
+### Health & Fitness Data
-- Weight, height, date of birth, gender, activity levels
+- Weight, height, date of birth, gender, and activity levels
 - Nutrition and food logs
 - Workout and activity history

-**User Content**
+### User Content
 - Photos of food or menus submitted for AI-based nutrition analysis
-- Images are processed temporarily and are not used to train public or shared AI models
+- Images are processed temporarily and are **not used to train public or shared AI models**

-**Device & App Information**
+### Device & App Information
-- Crash logs and diagnostic data used to improve app stability and performance
+- Crash logs, diagnostics, and performance data used to improve app stability and reliability

 ---